Differences Between Assisted Living & Nursing Homes?

 The main difference between a nursing home and assisted living facility is the level of medical services available.
 Nursing homes provide round the clock care and monitoring, while assisted living communities have a nurse on staff, but that person is not available 24-7.

 Given a choice, many families will say that they prefer for their loved one to go into assisted living, not a nursing home.
+It can also be hard to know when it is time to consider a nursing home.
 However, when safety becomes a concern, there may not be a choice.
 If you can approach the decision with a strong sense of advocacy and care, the transition will be successful for everyone.

 What is Assisted Living?